 The Foundation’s core focus is in equipping young people aged 11-19 years and within Higher Education institutions with the necessary skills and perspective to realise the opportunities of re-thinking their future.
 The Foundation’s educational work takes place both within formal curriculum development and new media.

-The Foundation is supported by a number of leading businesses including BT, Cisco, B&Q, Renault and National Grid.
+The Foundation was launched in 2010 with the support of a number of leading businesses including BT, Cisco, B&Q, Renault and National Grid.

 Cisco have played a key role in the establishment of the Foundation – from their support in the ReDesign workshops and internships to their commitment to developing a new design philosophy around the circular economy model.
 Bringing real world relevance to our core education work is a crucial part of the Foundation’s work.